mshupliakou/mshupliakou/README.md

 ---

 ### 🧠 About Me
-- 🌍 From Belarus, currently studying in Poland
 - 🎯 Interested in software engineering, embedded systems, and AI in education
 - 🧩 Enjoy building practical university projects and learning new technologies